-The ABCC has commenced proceedings against West Australian company Big Li Ceiling Pty Ltd and its director Yiting Li alleging the company failed to produce records and documents of its workers and subcontractors during a wages and entitlements audit.
+The Federal Circuit Court found the company failed to comply with two Notices to Produce (NTP) records and documents of its workers and subcontractors during a wages and entitlements audit.

-In a statement of claim filed in the Federal Circuit Court in Perth, the ABCC alleges:
+In a statement of claim filed in the Federal Circuit Court in Perth at the time, the ABCC alleged: